grrinch/php-classes/embedyoutubelink/README.md

 ##Author
 Original author: Juan Chaves

-Little enhancements: Rad Paluszak AKA gRRinch(admin@dobrowolnie.pl)
+Little enhancements: Rad Paluszak AKA gRRinch (radoslaw.paluszak@gmail.com)

 ##Description
 This class can generate HTML to embed a YouTube video in a page.